wesdoyle/busyapi/work_log.md

 - `6:12`: I'm going to start looking through the app for any low-hanging simple optimizations.

+- `6:20`: The first few things I notice on the usages route:
+    - We're just pushing a new `usageId` onto an array.
+Clearly we'd implement some type of persistent storage here to store data received from the request.
+If the goal is to capture lots of reads very quickly, we could use document storage / NoSQL like MongoDB or Cassandra for this purpose.

+    - We're logging to the console here, which doesn't make much sense in terms of performance for production, so I've removed it.

 ### High-level thoughts about next-step implementations: